Intel Should Fear AMD

 I think the most likely scenario is that Intel will suffer hits to its margins due to competition from AMD, which will lead to a stagnating share price, and that AMD will see market share gains in both the desktop CPU and server CPU markets, which will boost its stock price higher.
 We are on the verge of a new war for the CPU market, and it's shaping up to favor the little guy.

 And it's not just competition from AMD in the CPU markets that is threatening Intel's future - it's the shift of processing duties from CPUs to GPUs.
-Very few calculations nowadays are actually done by the CPU because GPUs are much more powerful processors and are relatively cheap compared to the capabilities they have compared to the CPU.
+Very few calculations nowadays are actually done by the CPU because GPUs are much more powerful processors and are relatively cheap compared to the capabilities they have relative to the CPU.
 The latter has been reduced to the role of conductor while the GPUs are the trains that do the actual work, which will bring down the price, relevancy, and usefulness of CPUs moving forward.

 It's for this reason that Intel has to worry about AMD on two fronts: direct CPU competition and indirect GPU competition.
 In my opinion, it's apparent that Intel has a weak positioning right now considering the trends of computer processing.
 Long term, the GPU is set to usurp the processing throne, which of course benefits AMD (and Nvidia (NASDAQ:NVDA)) over Intel.

 Considering the upcoming competition from AMD directly opposite Intel's CPU offerings and the shift towards GPUs and away from CPUs long term, I find it a tough sell that Intel stock is worth buying right now.
-On the other hand, AMD looks poised to regain market share through its competition with Intel in the CPU markets, and will benefit from the shifting popularity from GPUs to CPUs for things like cloud computing, machine learning, AI, and a multitude of other rising markets.
+On the other hand, AMD looks poised to regain market share through its competition with Intel in the CPU markets, and will benefit from the shifting popularity to GPUs from CPUs for things like cloud computing, machine learning, AI, and a multitude of other rising markets.

 Intel should fear AMD.